Work-based learning pilot

 Q3.
 Is widening access compatible with ensuring high standards?

 A. Absolutely.
 The SRA's aim is that the solicitors' profession should be a meritocracy, with entry based on an objective, reliable assessment of competence, but without unnecessary hurdles.
 From Day One of qualification, all solicitors should be able to provide the high standards of service that will uphold and enhance the profession's reputation.

 The pilot will allow us to evaluate a suite of different routes to qualification, with the aim of seeing how these routes measure up in ensuring Day One competence.

 Q4.
 What is the structure of the pilot?

-The pilot uses four different qualification routes, designed to test a suite of potential future qualification routes.
+A. The pilot uses four different qualification routes, designed to test a suite of potential future qualification routes.

 The training contract / employer assessed route.
 On this route, the employer assesses their trainees against the Work Based Learning Outcomes set out in the WBL Handbook.
 The assessment by the employer effectively takes the place of the current sign-off by the training principal.

 The training contract / externally assessed route.
 On this route, the employer agrees with an external provider to provide the assessment of their trainees.
 Oxford Brookes University are providing this assessment on the pilot.